 Really, this can be a challenge for all children and us adults, too!
 To learn and function well overall, we need to be in a calm and focused state.
 One where we feel grounded and are living in the present moment, curious about the world around us.

 When irritations occur and we become frustrated, we start to move into a dysregulated state.
 You may have heard this described as ‘fight or flight’.
 To be successful in life, we need to have strategies we can use to pull us back into a calm, focused state.
-And children with ADHD need help building these strategies.
+Children often need help building these strategies.

 Here are six strategies to help your child stay in a regulated state during the school day and move back into a calm, focused state when they do become dysregulated.